Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 The ``cxx2py.py`` tool uses ``clang++`` to parse C++ header files and to build the C/C++ wrapper shared library.
-It also uses [RBC - Remote Backend Compiler](https://github.com/xnd-project/rbc/) for parsing the signatures of C++ functions for convenience.
+It also uses [RBC - Remote Backend Compiler](https://github.com/xnd-project/rbc/) to parse the signatures of C++ functions for convenience.

 ## Example